ADVANCED MEDICINAL CHEMISTRY - 2023/4

 Thus, the summative assessment for this module consists of:

 The research proposal oral presentation takes place approximately one week before the deadline for the written proposal to allow the students to act on (and therefore better internalise) immediate feedback.
-Some feedback is given immediately in the form of verbal questions and suggestions for improvement of the proposed research.
-Formal written feedback is given later including marks, why they were awarded and what could be done to improve.
-Feedback to the written research proposal consists of annotations on the returned document and general comments on the mark sheet indicating why the given marks have been assigned and what could be done to improve.
+During the presentation, some feedback is given immediately in the form of questions and suggestions for improvement of the proposed research.
+Formal written feedback is given 1-2 days later including marks, why they were awarded and what could be done to improve in time to edit the written proposal.
+Feedback to the written research proposal consists of annotations on the returned document and general comments on the mark sheet indicating why the given marks have been assigned and what could be done to improve

-- • provide students with the ability to critically evaluate published medicinal chemistry programmes and make suggestions for drug design.
+- Provide students with the ability to critically evaluate published medicinal chemistry programmes and make suggestions for novel drug design

 |001||Review, critically evaluate and present background material from current topics in medicinal chemistry||KCT|

 |002||Apply medicinal chemistry knowledge to suggest analogues of molecules, and their synthesis, to test structure-activity relationships, improve potency or alter pharmacokinetics||KCP|

 |003||Have a critical awareness of the natural function of major drug targets and the action of drugs upon them at the molecular level||KC|

 |004||Understand, critically evaluate and suggest late-stage and modern drug development strategies including process chemistry and the design of nanotherapeutics||KC|